Notice of Pre-AIA or AIA Status

 Causing display of first content … is insignificant extra-solution activity (i.e., data presentation).
 See 2019 Memorandum, 84 Fed.
 Reg. at 55 n.31; see also MPEP § 2106.05(g).

-[j] determining a confidence metric associated with the first content based on a user selection from the user of at least one confidence input mechanism
+[l] determining a confidence metric associated with the first content based on the second user input

-Determining a confidence metric associated with the first content based on a user selection from the user is an abstract idea, method of organizing human activity— i.e., managing personal behavior or relationships or interactions between people (including social activities, teaching, and following rules or instructions and mental process (including an observation, evaluation, judgment, opinion).
+Determining a confidence metric associated with the first content based on the second user input is an abstract idea, method of organizing human activity— i.e., managing personal behavior or relationships or interactions between people (including social activities, teaching, and following rules or instructions and mental process (including an observation, evaluation, judgment, opinion).
 See 2019 Memorandum 52.

-[k] evaluating a user input associated with the first content to determine a veracity of the user input associated with the first content;
+[m] evaluating the first user input associated with the first content to determine a veracity of the first user input associated with the first content

-[l] wherein determining the veracity of the user input comprises determining a success of the user input in response to the first content;
+[n] wherein determining the veracity of the first user input comprises determining a success of the first user input in response to the first content

 Determining a success of the user input in response to the first content is an abstract idea, method of organizing human activity— i.e., managing personal behavior or relationships or interactions between people (including social activities, teaching, and following rules or instructions and mental process (including an observation, evaluation, judgment, opinion).
 See 2019 Memorandum 52.

-[m] evaluating a user understanding of the first content based on a comparison of the veracity of the user input and the determined confidence metric
+[o] evaluating a user understanding of the first content based on a comparison of the veracity of the first user input and the determined confidence metric

 Evaluating a user understanding of the first content based on a comparison of the veracity of the user input and the determined confidence metric is an abstract idea, method of organizing human activity— i.e., managing personal behavior or relationships or interactions between people (including social activities, teaching, and following rules or instructions and mental process (including an observation, evaluation, judgment, opinion).
 See 2019 Memorandum 52.